Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-registry-management-generic-mqtt.md

 Encoding | JSON | RFC 8259
 Compression | N/A | -

-Hereby the **Interface Design Description** (IDD) is provided to the [service-registry-management – Service Description](../../assets/sd/5_0_0/service-registry-management_sd.pdf).
+Hereby the **Interface Design Description** (IDD) is provided to the [serviceRegistryManagement – Service Description](../../assets/sd/5_0_0/service-registry-management_sd.pdf).
 For further details about how this service is meant to be used, please consult that document.

 ## Interface Description